allen-garvey/phoenix-umbrella/apps/photog/README.md

 * Run `mix shutterbug.load_amazon_photos <json_file_path> <folder_name>` to load the Amazon Photo Ids for those images, where `folder_name` is the folder containing the images

+## Image url setup

+* You can optionally set the environment variable `UMBRELLA_PHOTOG_IMAGE_URL_PREFIX` as a random string, which is used as a prefix for image urls
+* If you do that, add aliases in your server configuration for image paths

 ## License